 As our functions get more complex, it becomes more challenging to keep track of opening and closing brackets such as parentheses and curly braces.

-We can use a VS Code extension called Bracket Pair Colorizer to add color to each set of opening and closing brackets, making it easier to identify each set of brackets.
+We can use a VS Code setting called bracket pair colorization to add color to each set of opening and closing brackets, making it easier to identify each set of brackets.
+We can also add bracket pair guides that draw a line between the opening and closing brackets.
 It's up to you to decide whether you'd like to add this feature to VS Code or not.
 However, it's a popular tool and many developers find it useful.

-Here's an example of this extension in action.
+Here's an example of these settings in action.

 As we can see in the image above, the opening and closing brackets for this function are now different colors.
 Each opening bracket has a corresponding color with its closing bracket.
 Also, when we click on a bracket, there is a line guide that shows exactly where the brackets open and close — and the line guide will help us see the exact code that's contained inside the brackets.

 To configure these settings, open Settings in VS Code.
 First search for "bracket pair colorizer" or "bracket pair colorization".

 There will be a couple of options returned from the search.
 The setting we want is called Bracket Pair Colorization, highlighted by the red square in the image above.
 To enable bracket pair colorization, select the checkbox for this setting.
 Also note whether you want to enable this for your workspace or for the user.

 Once you make your selection for the bracket pair colorization setting, VS Code will automatically apply the changes.
 Because of this, it can be helpful to adjust your settings with a

 scripts.js file open so you view and verify the changes you've made.